laurencelundblade/t_cose/README.md

 If QCBOR is installed in /usr/local, then the makefiles should find it.
 If not then QCBOR may need to be downloaded.
 The makefiles can be modified to reference it other than in /usr/local.

+This works with both QCBOR v1 and v2.
+When running with v2 it uses the QCBOR v1 compatibility mode for tag decoding.

 ### Supported Cryptographic Libraries